KevinQHEHE/BigDataAnalyst/docs/modeling/silver.md

   - `component_valid_flags` captures sufficiency flags (`pm25_24h_sufficient`, `o3_8h_sufficient`, etc.), a `continuous_hour` flag that verifies 1-hour spacing, and presence flags for NO2/SO2.
 - **Metadata** – `calc_method` defaults to `simple_rolling_v1`; adjust when experimenting with NowCast or alternative rules.

+Implementation notes
+- The components table's Iceberg table properties are tuned to produce smaller Parquet files for this intermediate layer: `write.target-file-size-bytes` is set to 33554432 (32MB).
+This reduces per-writer buffering and helps avoid large in-memory allocations during Parquet compression.
+- The `components_hourly` job includes a safeguard that repartitions the computed DataFrame when it would otherwise be written as a single partition.
+This forces parallel writers for the Iceberg MERGE and prevents single-task driver/worker writes that commonly trigger Java heap OOMs in local runs.

 ## Table: aq.silver.aq_index_hourly

 - **Purpose** – Provide final hourly AQI-style scores plus pollutant-specific sub-indices for reporting.